 The old model of dentistry was this.
-Tooth decay happens on high risk areas of the teeth (in between, and in the pits and grooves) where a toothbrush doesn’t spend enough time, and too much eating of sugar.
-Can you imagine what a parent thinks when the dentist was delivering the news: “Jimmy has 3 cavities”.
+Tooth decay happens on high risk areas of the teeth (in between, and in the pits and grooves) where a toothbrush doesn’t spend enough time and too much eating of sugar.
+Can you imagine what a parent thinks when the dentist delivers the news: “Jimmy has 3 cavities”.
 You can’t shake off this huge sense of guilt and shame.

 Well, nowadays, cavities are not all equal.
 Old school cavities still exist in certain populations, but dental decay is a lot more complex than we once believed.
 Cavities happen in places that are difficult to impossible to keep clean.
 These areas can be, as above, in between, pits/grooves, and under old fillings.
 Diagnosis of this has turned out to be more difficult than we thought, as there are over 50 shades of grey in our small x-rays.
 At our office, we utilise digital intraoral photography… we take a huge closeup of your tooth, and we can both discover what a healthy intact tooth looks like, and what an unhealthy about-to-give-you-trouble tooth looks like.